 Over the course of our school’s history, we have developed special days, celebrations, programs, and experiences that complement our academic work and build community.
 Here is a list of our standing traditions:

-4-H and Cloverbuds For more than 15 years, Tidewater’s 4-H (Elementary) and Cloverbuds (Full Day Primary) clubs have participated in the county fair, engaged in community service projects, planted school gardens, and promoted sustainable practices.
+4-H For more than 15 years, Tidewater’s 4-H (Elementary) club has participated in the county fair, engaged in community service projects, planted school gardens, and promoted sustainable practices.

 Family Volunteer Day (August) The unofficial kickoff to the new school year.
 Families and staff gather to repair, assemble, plant and get the grounds and building ready for the new school year.

 Peace One Day (September 21) Our students join others around the world in a day established by the United Nations to promote peace education.
 The International Day of Peace, as it is officially known, is observed annually on 21 September.
 It is dedicated to world peace, and specifically the absence of war and violence, such as might be occasioned by a temporary ceasefire in a combat zone for humanitarian aid access.
 Our children come together as a school and join staff in singing a song of peace, doing yoga together, and engaging in the creation of an artwork that symbolizes peace.

 Eid-al-Adha and Eid-al-Fitr The former, known as the Muslim Feast of Sacrifice, marks the end of the Hajj or pilgrimage to Mecca.
 The latter marks the end of the fasting period known as Ramadan and is a time of reflection during which Muslims show gratitude to Allah and give alms to those in need.
 Depending on how these festivals fall during the school year, our children learn about them from special guests, feast on traditional foods from the Middle East, and elementary students sometimes visit the local mosque.